dvdinth/onedl-mmdetection/docs/en/user_guides/init_cfg.md

 It is dict or list\[dict\], and contains the following keys and values:

-- `type` (str), containing the initializer name in `INTIALIZERS`, and followed by arguments of the initializer.
+- `type` (str), containing the initializer name in `INITIALIZERS`, and followed by arguments of the initializer.
 - `layer` (str or list\[str\]), containing the names of basic layers in Pytorch or MMCV with learnable parameters that will be initialized, e.g. `'Conv2d'`,`'DeformConv2d'`.
 - `override` (dict or list\[dict\]),  containing the sub-modules that not inherit from BaseModule and whose initialization configuration is different from other layers' which are in `'layer'` key.
 Initializer defined in `type` will work for all layers defined in `layer`, so if sub-modules are not derived Classes of `BaseModule` but can be initialized as same ways of layers in `layer`, it does not need to use `override`. `override` contains:
   - `type` followed by arguments of initializer;